What is a herbarium?

 How are herbarium specimens used?

 Herbarium specimens are useful as references for plant identification and for the determination of plant locations and ranges, abundance, habitat, and flowering and fruiting periods.
 They are used for studies in which the differences between plant species are evaluated and described (monographs) or in which the species growing in a region are reported (floras).
+The herbarium is also the cornerstone of nomenclature and taxonomy, by securing a

 Plant systematics is the core research emphasis for herbarium staff.
 There are four main areas in systematics —